• Home

 Who Is Responsible for Stucco Defects?

-Can You File a Claim for Stucco Defects?
+Can You File a Claim for Stucco Defects in Florida?

 When Should You Contact Kagan Law PLLC?

-📞 Call now (954) 300-1068 or fill out our online contact form to schedule your free consultation.
-Let us help you get the repairs and compensation you deserve.
+📞 Call Kagan Law PLLC now at (954) 300-1068 or fill out our online contact form to schedule your free, no-obligation consultation.
+Let us help you hold your builder accountable and get the lasting repairs you deserve.

 • Roof Leaks